MarkNicholls173/GaCD-Proj/README.md

 Once run this file creates two data frames in the users environment:

-df_test_train - a tidy data set resultant from the merge of tt and train data df_summary -  a tidy data set summarising the mean per subject/activity
+ - df_test_train - a tidy data set resultant from the merge of test and train data
+ - df_summary -  a tidy data set summarising the mean per subject/activity

 The following file is saved to the user's working directory